About this listing

 Brunstane train station is a 15 to 20 minute walk away along then beach and then up Brunstane road.
 The trains are much less frequent than the buses but this is an alternative way into the city centre.
 The trains take about 6 minutes to get into town and then head on across the Forth Railway Bridge to Fife.

-Please arrive any time - literally any time - after 3pm (if you want to arrive earlier to leave luggage that may be possible, but you will need to have arranged that with us first).
+Please arrive any time - literally any time - after 3pm (except for Sunday's, when it is any time after 5pm).
+If you want to arrive earlier to leave luggage that may be possible, but you will need to have arranged that with us first.

 Please leave by 11am to give us a chance to clean the flat and get it ready for the next guest.
 Please remember to leave the keys on the table when you leave.
 Please leave any duvets/ pillows/ sheets you've used on the double bed sofa so we know what needs washing!